Roman square capitals: Antiquity

 Square capitals were used to write inscriptions, and less often to supplement everyday handwriting as Latin book hand.
 For everyday writing, the Romans used a current cursive hand known as Latin cursive.
 Notable examples of square capitals used for inscriptions are found on the Roman Pantheon, Trajan's Column, and the Arch of Titus, all in Rome.
 These Roman capitals are also called majuscules, as a counterpart to minuscule letters such as Merovingian and Carolingian.

-Before the 4th century CE, square capitals were used to write de luxe copies of the works of authors categorized as "pagan" by Christians, especially those of Virgil; the only three surviving manuscripts using this letter, among them the Vergilius Augusteus, contain works by Virgil.
+Before the 4th century AD, square capitals were used to write de luxe copies of the works of authors categorized as "pagan" by Christians, especially those of Virgil; the only three surviving manuscripts using this letter, among them the Vergilius Augusteus, contain works by Virgil.
 After the 5th century the square capitals fell out of use, except as a display lettering for titles and chapter headings in conjunction with various script hands for body text: for example, uncials.

 Edward Catich is noted for the fullest development of the thesis that the inscribed Roman square capitals owed their form, including the serifs, wholly to the use of the flat brush, rather than to the exigencies of the chisel or other stone cutting tools.
 Although not universally accepted, the brushed-origin thesis had been proposed in the nineteenth century.
 Catich made a complete study and proposed a convincing ductus by which the forms were created, using a flat brush and then chisel.
 (Note: Edward Catich promulgated his views in two works, Letters Redrawn from the Trajan Inscription in Rome and The Origin of the Serif: Brush Writing and Roman Letters.)